Apple’s iOS 11.4 update fixes several prominent bugs, but its also brought its own collection of problems to iPhone, iPad, and iPod touch.

 We’ve also released a list of tips that could help you improve your device’s performance and some ways to fix iOS 11 battery life problems.

 If you’re unable to find a fix for your issue in those guides, you should go to Apple’s discussion forums for help.
 If Apple’s forums aren’t helpful, you can get in contact with Apple Support via Twitter or via the company’s website.

 If Apple’s online support can’t help, you should schedule an appointment to see a Genius at your local Apple Store.
 They should be able to diagnose your issue and provide you with a fix or a replacement depending on your warranty.

-Apple’s no longer signing off on iOS 11.2.6 which means you can no longer drop back down to the older version in an effort to improve your device’s performance.
+Apple’s no longer signing on iOS 11.3.1 which means you can no longer use a loophole and downgrade from iOS 11.4 in an effort to improve your device’s performance.

-If you’re curious about how the downgrade process works for next time, take a look at our detailed walkthrough.
+For more about how the downgrade process works, take a look at our detailed walkthrough.